George Voinovich

+Born and raised in Cleveland, Voinovich graduated from Ohio University and the Ohio State University College of Law.
+He spent more than 46 years in public service, first as an assistant attorney general in 1963.
+He began his political career in the Ohio House of Representatives before serving as Cuyahoga County auditor, county commissioner, and Ohio lieutenant governor.
+He was elected mayor of Cleveland in 1979 and gained national recognition for helping restore the city's financial stability after its 1978 default.

+Voinovich was elected governor in 1990 and reelected by a landslide in 1994.
+As governor, he emphasized economic development and government efficiency.
+He won election to the U.S. Senate in 1998, where he became known as a moderate Republican and a leading advocate of fiscal responsibility, and was reelected in 2004.
+Voinovich retired after his second term ended in 2011.

-Voinovich spent more than 46 years in public service—first as assistant attorney general of Ohio in 1963 and finally as the senior U.S. senator representing Ohio.
-He is the 15th person to have served as both the governor of Ohio and a U.S. senator and one of only two Cleveland mayors to later become governor of Ohio and a U.S. senator; the other was Frank Lausche.
+Voinovich was the 15th person to have served as both the governor of Ohio and a U.S. senator and one of only two Cleveland mayors to later become governor of Ohio and a U.S. senator; the other was Frank Lausche.
 He is also the only person to have served as both chairman of the National Governors Association and president of the National League of Cities.

-Early life
+Early life and education

 Voinovich was born in Cleveland, the son of Josephine (Bernot) and George S. Voinovich.
 He was the oldest of six children.
 His father was of Serbian descent (from Kordun, Croatia), and his mother was of Slovenian ancestry.

 Voinovich grew up in the Collinwood neighborhood of Cleveland and graduated from Collinwood High School in 1954.
 He was raised Catholic and was a lifelong member of his neighborhood parish, Our Lady of the Lake in Euclid (formerly Holy Cross).
 He earned a Bachelor of Arts degree in government in 1958 from Ohio University, where he was a member of the fraternity Phi Kappa Tau and served as president of the student body and the men's dormitory system.
-Voinovich received a Juris Doctor from the Moritz College of Law at the Ohio State University in 1961.
+Voinovich received a Juris Doctor from the Ohio State University College of Law in 1961.

 Early career

-Voinovich began his political career in 1963 as an Assistant Attorney General of Ohio.
+Voinovich began his career in 1963 as an assistant attorney general.
 He then served as a member of the Ohio House of Representatives from 1967 until 1971.
 From 1971 until 1976, he served as County Auditor of Cuyahoga County, Ohio.
 In 1971, he made an unsuccessful run for the Republican nomination for mayor of Cleveland against Ralph Perk, who went on to win the general election.
 From 1977 to 1978, Voinovich served as a member of the Cuyahoga County Board of Commissioners.
-In 1978, he was elected lieutenant governor of Ohio as the running mate of James A. Rhodes.
+In 1978, he was elected lieutenant governor of Ohio as the running mate of Jim Rhodes.
 Voinovich was the first Ohio lieutenant governor not to be elected separately from the governor.